 What I Like About PNY Elite-X Class

 I like that PNY Elite-X Class is easy to install and format.
 It comes with an SD card adapter, making it an excellent deal for the price.
-This is a good budget card to try out if you don’t have a lot to spend.
+This is a good budget card to try out if you don’t have much to spend.

 Why do you need a MicroSD card for the Steam Deck?

-The Deck is available in three different internal storage sizes: 64, 256, and 512 GB.
-However, it also has a microSD slot on it that you can install an SD card in to expand the hard drive.
+The Deck has three internal storage size options: 64, 256, and 512 GB.
+However, it also has a microSD slot that you can install an SD card in to expand the hard drive.
 For most people, this means keeping the operating system and core files on the built-in solid-state drive (SSD) and storing additional games and media files on your SD card.

 MicroSD Requirements for the Steam Deck

-For the most part, any MicroSD card will work fine in the Steam Deck.
+Mostly, any MicroSD card will work fine in the Steam Deck.
 Even more basic models will do a good job.
-It may take a few seconds longer to install a game or load it up when you want to play it.
+It may take a few seconds to install a game or load it up when you want to play it.
 After the game starts, everything will run fine.

-Transfer speed is a measure of how fast your Deck’s internal hard drive can read from or write to your external SD card.
+Transfer speed measures how fast your Deck’s internal hard drive can read from or write to your external SD card.
 Faster speeds are better because you’ll have faster load times when launching games.
-Once your Steam game launches however, you shouldn’t need much transfer speed.
+Once your Steam game launches, however, you shouldn’t need much transfer speed.

 My recommendation is to buy an SD card that supports transfer speeds of 100 MB/s or higher.
 A card of 130 or 160 MB/s is even better.

-The side of your SD card determines how many additional games and files you can load into it.
-My suggestions is to buy the biggest SD card you can afford.
+The size of your card determines how many additional games and files you can load into it.
+My suggestion is to buy the biggest SD card you can afford.
 Nobody is ever disappointed after buying a bigger card, but you will notice if you didn’t go large enough!

 The SD Association does a better job than I explaining these numbers.